Deepak-Venkateshvaran/portfolio/_pages/mental-wellbeing.md

 It helps us live with respect and compassion for ourselves.
 It helps us share love with others without condition.

 A good book is sometimes what we need to help us understand ourselves better.
-Here is a selection of books that helped me along my personal growth journey.
+Here is a selection of books that helped me along my own growth journey.

 1. [Authentic Happiness](https://www.waterstones.com/book/authentic-happiness/martin-seligman/9781857886771) - Martin Seligman
 2. [Love Yourself Like Your Life Depends on It](https://www.amazon.com/Love-Yourself-Like-Your-Depends/dp/B07T9NYCFL/?_encoding=UTF8&pd_rd_w=qAALI&content-id=amzn1.sym.cf86ec3a-68a6-43e9-8115-04171136930a&pf_rd_p=cf86ec3a-68a6-43e9-8115-04171136930a&pf_rd_r=142-9607719-5216645&pd_rd_wg=DYB01&pd_rd_r=0c4161fd-d7a2-43df-bbec-b355a8007140&ref_=aufs_ap_sc_dsk) - Kamal Ravikant